Glenn Robert Erikson, PhD, AIA

 ‘Affordable Housing in New York City’

-Report to the New York City Public Advocate: Steven L. Newman Real Estate Institute May 18, 2005
+Report to the New York City Public Advocate: Steven L. Newman Real Estate Institute, Academic Director and Co-Editor, May 18, 2005

 ‘Mezzanine Loans For Senior Housing Facilities,’ Spectrum: June, 1997